Fulvia: Background

+Fulvia's death

 The siege at Perusia lasted two months before Octavian starved Lucius into surrender in February 40 BC.
 After Lucius' surrender, Fulvia fled to Greece with her children.
 Appian writes that she met Antony in Athens, and he was upset with her involvement in the war.
 Antony then sailed back to Rome to deal with Octavian, and Fulvia died of an unknown illness in exile in Sicyon, near Corinth, Achaea.
 After her death, Antony and Octavian used it as an opportunity to blame their quarrelling on her.
 According to Plutarch, "there was even more opportunity for a reconciliation with Caesar.
 For when Antony reached Italy, and Caesar manifestly intended to make no charges against him, and Antony himself was ready to put upon Fulvia the blame for whatever was charged against himself."

-After Fulvia's death, Antony married Octavian's sister, Octavia Minor, to publicly demonstrate his reconciliation with Octavian.
-Antony never regained his position and influence in Italy.
+After Fulvia's death, Antony married Octavian's sister, Octavia Minor, to publicly demonstrate his reconciliation with Octavian, but Antony never regained his position and influence in Italy.

 Once Antony and Octavia were married, she took in and reared all of Fulvia's children.
 The fate of Fulvia's daughter, Clodia Pulchra, after her divorce from Octavian is unknown.
 Her son Marcus Antonius Antyllus was executed by Octavian in Alexandria, Egypt in 30 BC.
 Her youngest child, Iullus Antonius, was spared by Octavian and raised from 40 BC by Octavia Minor.
 Iullus married Octavia's daughter and Octavian's niece Claudia Marcella Major and they had a son Lucius Antonius and possibly a daughter Iulla Antonia.

+In Fiction

+Fulvia appears as a character in Colleen McCullough's Masters of Rome series (esp. the fourth book, Caesar's Women).
+While the details of her life closely match the historical Fulvia, McCullough makes her character's mother, Sempronia, the daughter of the far more famous Gaius Sempronius Gracchus rather than (the only distantly related) Sempronius Tuditanus.

+Kaarina Parker's novel Fulvia likewise describes Fulvia's mother and aunt as daughters of Gaius Gracchus, despite connecting her to the Sempronii Tuditani in the Prologue.
+Parker claims that some historians believe that Sempronia was descended from one of the brothers Gracchi, '...historians remain divided on this topic.
+Because everyone in Rome shared such a limited number of names, we will likely never know if this Fulvia was descended from the Gracchi directly.
+But I choose to believe that she was...'